-We know that sometimes the numbers can tell everything better than words.
+Performance is a story best told in numbers.
 That is why we have made a sample application that uses React.Profiler to test the actual performance numbers of the KendoReact Data Grid.
 This sample application allows you to see how different features impact the performance.

 You can download the sample application from GitHub.

 We advise testing with a production build as well.
 That shows the real power of the KendoReact Grid with up to 6 times improved performance compared to when testing with a development build.